mirulili/blog/content/post/sample post/index.md

 The core model is DeepSeek-R1, and the main training method is Reinforcement Learning (RL).
 Reinforcement learning is a trial-and-error learning method that allows AI to learn better solutions on its own, by giving 'reward' for correct answers and 'penalty' for wrong answers when AI solves a problem.
 The question is that "How does AI make 'thinking' and 'inferring' complex problems?"
 It refers to the ability to logically find answers across multiple steps, not just by memorizing knowledge.
 OpenAI demonstrated this reasoning ability with a model called 'o1', but it kept it a secret how it made it.
 DeepSeek-R1 is a paper that presents DeepSeek-AI's own answer to the secret.
 The research team created and tested two versions of the model.

 ## First try: DeepSeek-R1-Zero (taming wild horses)
-The Idea is like this:
+The Idea is like this.
 > Should we not show any examples of correct answers (SFT) to AI, just let them solve the questions (mathematics, coding) and then reward them with 'Answer!' or 'Deng!' to learn reasoning on their own?

 Only Reinforcement Learning (RL) was applied to this basic model (DeepSeek-V3-Base) that taught nothing.
 In other words, they did not show examples of correct answers (SFT data) in advance, and they let them solve problems (mathematics, coding, etc.) on their own and only rewarded them according to the correct answers.
 The metaphor is to give a baby a block, say, "Build the tower," and then give him a candy only when the tower is finished.
 He never taught me how to stack it.